Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Introduction

-The remainder of the paper is organized as follows.
-Section \ref{problem_formulation} develops the precise optimization problem to be solved.
-This includes a summary of the assumptions and conventions made, and the original statement of the problem in continuous-time.
-Section \ref{suboptimal_solution} presents one computationally-simple approach to obtain a sub-optimal solution to the optimization problem, which is based on certainty-equivalence.
-Section \ref{convex_solution} provides the main result, which is the reformulation of the problem as a convex optimization over the infinite-dimensional domain of the closed-loop Youla parameter.
-Section \ref{finite_dimensional_solutions} adapts the result from the previous section to a finite-dimensional optimization methodology that asymptotically approaches the global optimum as the dimension of the domain is increased.
-Section \ref{example} provides two examples in the context of vibration suppression.
-Section \ref{extensions} discusses various ways in which the ideas presented here can be extended to other related problems.
-Finally, Section \ref{conclusions} contains some brief conclusions.
+Section \ref{problem_formulation} precisely states the optimization problem to be solved.
+Section \ref{suboptimal_solution} presents a computationally-simple sub-optimal solution to the optimization problem, which is based on certainty-equivalence, and which is used as a reference for the optimal solution.
+Section \ref{convex_solution} provides the reformulation of the optimal control problem as an infinite-dimensional convex optimization (Contribution 1).
+Using this result, Section \ref{finite_dimensional_solutions} formulates a finite-dimensional optimization methodology that asymptotically approaches the global optimum as the dimension of the domain is increased (Contributions 2, 3, and 5).
+Section \ref{asymptotic_section} develops the optimization sequence for the lower bound on performance (Contributions 4 and 5).
+Section \ref{example} provides two examples related of vibration suppression.
+Section \ref{conclusions} contains some brief conclusions.